-A traumatic brain injury (TBI) can result from any trauma to the head that interrupts the normal functioning of the brain.
+Brain injuries can be caused by a multitude of factors.
+Any sudden trauma to the head can result in a brain injury if it interrupts the normal functioning of the brain.
 Some of the most common causes of brain injury include:

-Other causes of TBI include railroad accidents, bicycle and pedestrian accidents and defective products.
-In Miami, cruise ship accidents and cruise ship assaults are also major causes of brain injury.
-If you believe an individual is suffering from a TBI, it is important to seek medical attention as soon as possible.
+If you believe that you or another individual is suffering from a brain injury or TBI, it is important to seek medical attention as soon as possible.

 Brain injury occurs when a blow to the head causes the brain to swell against the skull, impairing important mental processes that affect your physical, cognitive, and psychological functions.
 In many cases, it is difficult to know the extent of the damage until the brain’s swelling subsides.
 Since brain cells do not regenerate like other cells in your body, even a mild traumatic brain injury can be life-altering.

 Though each brain injury is different, even mild brain injuries can result in physical symptoms, including:

 - Convulsions and seizures

 - Blurred vision

 - Weakness and numbness in the hands and feet